Dragon's Lair

 - 100 % negative mentions

 Reviews indicate that grinding in the game can be tedious and frustrating, with some players finding it difficult and repetitive.
 However, others appreciate the option to simplify gameplay through on-screen prompts and automatic sequences, which can alleviate some of the monotony.
-Overall, while grinding may detract from the experience for some, others find it to be a part of the fun.
+Overall, opinions are mixed, with some enjoying the challenge while others feel it detracts from the experience.

 “My son quit because he found it quite tedious and the timing difficult, but I've completed it twice.”